ethereum-optimism/design-docs/protocol/deputy-guardian-module-improvements.md

 1. We remove the ability to unpause the system because this makes it possible for the `DeputyGuardianModule` to diminish safety by unpausing the system when it was explicitly placed into a paused state for security reasons.
-1. We remove the ability to change the respected game tybe because this allows the `DeputyGuardianModule` to modify the security model of the system and does not align with the goal of limiting the module to liveness-impacting actions.
+1. We restrain the `DeputyGuardianModule` to be able to change the respected game type to the `PermissionedDisputeGame` but not back to the `FaultDisputeGame` for similar reasons to the removal of the ability to unpause the system.
-1. We remove the ability to set the anchor state within the `DisputeGameFactory` because this can potentially impact safety if the provided anchor state game is sufficiently old.

 ## Alternatives Considered